cph-cachet/carp.core-kotlin/README.md

 ### Request objects

 To help implementing remote procedure calls (RPCs), each application service has matching polymorphic serializable 'request objects'.
-For example, the deployment subsystem has a sealed class [`DeploymentServiceRequest`](carp.deployment.core/src/commonMain/kotlin/dk/cachet/carp/deployment/infrastructure/DeploymentServiceRequest.kt) and each subclass represents a request to `DeploymentService`.
+For example, the deployments subsystem has a sealed class [`DeploymentServiceRequest`](carp.deployments.core/src/commonMain/kotlin/dk/cachet/carp/deployments/infrastructure/DeploymentServiceRequest.kt) and each subclass represents a request to `DeploymentService`.
 Using these objects, all requests to a single application service can be handled by one endpoint using type checking.
 We recommend [using a when expression](https://kotlinlang.org/docs/reference/sealed-classes.html) so that the compiler can verify whether you have handled all requests.